offalynne/Input/docs/6.0/Functions-(Virtual-Button-Properties).md

 |-------|--------|---------------------------------------------------------------------------|
 |`state`|boolean |Whether the virtual button should only try to capture the first touch point|

-On devices that support multiple touch points (typically mobile phones), setting this behaviour to `true` will filter out any touch points after the first one.
+On devices that support multiple touch points (typically mobile phones), setting this behavior to `true` will filter out any touch points after the first one.
 This is useful for preventing multiple touches on a menu.

-On devices that do not support multiple touch points, this function will not change any behaviour.
+On devices that do not support multiple touch points, this function will not change any behavior.

 #### **Example**